 This document provides a brief snapshot of the College from Infants to Year 12 including the associated financial position.
 For full details of activities please refer to our regular publications such as Behind the Scenes, Overture, Review, College Website and Performance Programmes.

-Student performance in the School Certificate and Higher School Certificate examinations were very pleasing and are discussed in detail later in this report.
+Student's performance in the Higher School Certificate examinations was very pleasing and are discussed in detail later in this report.
 I make particular mention of: